 Wound management is an ever-present challenge for health professionals as risk factors for acute and chronic wounds become more and more prevalent in the population.
 Prevention and care planning require a strong foundation in the principles of wound management and evidence-based clinical practice.

 This comprehensive online course—newly revised in 2020—provides health professionals with the essential tools to confidently practice evidence-based wound management within an interprofessional team.
 The course is taught over six weeks, followed by a one-week exam period.
 You will apply theory using visual case examples, interactive assessments, and collaborative discussion.
+Expect to spend 4-6 hours of study time each week.
 The main course concepts include:

 wound assessment and care planning